Policy last updated

 Mobility (Reference 14)

-Schools with high levels of student mobility over a sustained period of time receive mobility funding.
-This funding should be used by schools to design and provide programs that are specific to the needs of mobile students.
+Mobility funding supports schools with high levels of student mobility over a sustained period.
+This funding should be used by schools to design and provide programs specific to mobile students' needs.

 Schools eligible for mobility funding are those with a transient enrolment density equal to or greater than 10% when averaged over 3 years and must have mobility enrolments in all 3 years.
 The transient enrolment density for each school is a measure of the number of students who enrolled at the school during abnormal times as defined by the following criteria: